Energy Saving Tips for Your Home

 Kids are naturally curious, but their explorations can put them at risk.
 That’s why it is important to educate them about how to be safe with the energy around them.

-- Teach them to recognize the smell of natural gas and to report it to an adult if they smell it.
+- Teach kids to recognize the smell of natural gas and to report it to an adult if they smell it.

-- Don’t let them play near high voltage towers, wires, or transformers.
+- Don’t let children play near high voltage towers, wires, or transformers.

 - Be careful when climbing trees; there may be a live power line hidden among the branches.

-- Teach them to stay far away from any downed power lines they may come across.
+- Teach children to stay far away from any downed power lines they may come across.